TrDA-hab/Projects/I2C bus/README.md

 https://www.ti.com/lit...pdf?&ts=1589295453250
 https://www.onsemi.com...lateral/PCA9517A-D.PDF

-## 2. If it is necessary to "increase the capacity" of the I2C bus, then it is necessary to use - the TCA9548A multiplexer:
+## 2.If it is necessary to bypass the same addresses on the I2C bus, then it is necessary to use - TCA9548A multiplexer:
 ![2.1](https://raw.githubusercontent.com/TrDA-hab/Projects/master/I2C%20bus/I2C%202.1%20.jpg)
 - software support required (!).
 https://aliexpress.ru/item/4000067621113.html